kvramanan93/Brain_Stroke_Predicion/README.md

 * Model Handling: Loads a '.pkl' model for efficient inference.

 ## Potential Issues and Solutions
-* Mismatch Between Input and Model Columns
+* Mismatch Between Input and Model Columns:
-    Issue: The input data had different feature names (e.g., gender, work_type) than the one-hot encoded features             expected by the model (e.g., gender_1, work_type_1).
+    - Issue: The input data had different feature names (e.g., gender, work_type) than the one-hot encoded features             expected by the model (e.g., gender_1, work_type_1).
-    Solution: The input data was manually transformed using LabelEncoder and OneHotEncoder to match the one-hot encoded       feature names used during training.
+    - Solution: The input data was manually transformed using LabelEncoder and OneHotEncoder to match the one-hot encoded       feature names used during training.
-* Incorrect Input Shape for Prediction
+* Incorrect Input Shape for Prediction:
-    Issue: The input shape for prediction didn't match the format expected by the model (due to one-hot encoding).
-Solution: The input features were encoded using OneHotEncoder inside a ColumnTransformer, ensuring that the input         format was compatible with the trained model.
+    - Issue: The input shape for prediction didn't match the format expected by the model (due to one-hot encoding).          - Solution: The input features were encoded using OneHotEncoder inside a ColumnTransformer, ensuring that the input         format was compatible with the trained model.